thevirtuoso1973/COMP0016-Team26-Project-Site/content/testing/_index.md

 Feedback from Joseph (our project partner) included that on the step goal progress page, the man should be moving clockwise rather than anticlockwise (view the step goal progress [here](https://user-images.githubusercontent.com/55795994/108628127-f6197000-7450-11eb-8627-5a13b88993bd.mov)).
 We had previously considered making this change but had to prioritise some other changes first and in the end, did not have time.

 ## Sentry
 We also used [Sentry](https://sentry.io/for/flutter/) to collect error reports.
 Using sentry helped us to find exceptions that we otherwise would not have found.
-It was especially useful when our project partner reported issues that we were not able to recreate on our devices, as we were at least able to access the error/exception messages.
-This helped us to better understand his feedback.
+It was especially useful when our project partner or testers reported issues, as we had access to the appropriate error/exception messages.
+This helped us to better understand the issues.